 I am incredibly thrilled to share that I recently embarked on a new leg of my journey - and founded Climate Policy Radar - a climate data start-up, on a mission to map and analyse the climate policy landscape globally, to support evidence-based policymaking and investment to drive the transition to a low carbon, resilient world.

-Climate Policy Radar will radically scale collection and analysis of climate policy data, equipping decision makers with rich, high quality, insight-enabling data on the climate policy landscape.
+Climate Policy Radar (CPR) will radically scale collection and analysis of climate policy data, equipping decision makers with rich, high quality, insight-enabling data on the climate policy landscape.
 It will be developing an evidence base and bring to light knowledge that is painfully missing from our landscape: the policy pathways that will lead to a net-zero, resilient and just world.

-Climate Policy Radar is going to build on the near-decade of work I did at the amazing Grantham Research Institute at LSE - where I led the work to map national climate legislation in 200 countries.
+CPR is going to build on the near-decade of work I did at the amazing Grantham Research Institute at LSE - where I led the work to map national climate legislation in 200 countries.
 It’s now time to take this to the next level - we’ll creatively use technology to rapidly scale the collection of analysis of climate laws and policies worldwide, and build a dynamic, robust, credible knowledge resource for the public policy and research community, the private sector, and last but not least - for citizens - the real power behind climate action.